fabriziomoscon/arco/README.md

 ##Technologies

 The server is a `node.js` application written mainly in CoffeeScript and it is based on `express.js`.
-The database is `mongoDB`.
+The storage is `mongoDB`.

 ##Philosophy